-Grades and comments will be recorded on Blackboard online.
-You should check it daily to track your progress.
+Grades and comments will be recorded on shared Google Sheets.
+You should check your grades and comments daily to track your progress.
 If you have a question about a grade, feel free to discuss with me.

 There is no curve in this course.
 You are competing against the communicative demands of the language, not against each other.
 Each person will have to perform to receive credit.